-- 47. The Progression list for the Preliminary Honours Examination in June shall list the names of - (a) students who are allowed to enter Level 2 of a named Honours degree programme; - (b) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education in the named programme for which they are registered; - (c) students who have not reached the required standard.
+- 47. The Progression list for the Preliminary Honours Examination in June shall list the names of: - (a) students who are allowed to enter Level 2 of a named Honours degree programme; - (b) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education in the named programme for which they are registered; - (c) students who have not reached the required standard.
 For each such student the Board of Examiners concerned shall specify which module assessment element(s) must be re-examined, and the form of the resit examination. - 48.
-The Progression list for the Preliminary Honours Examination in August/September shall list the names of: - (a) students who are allowed to enter Level 2 of a named Honours degree programme;

-- (b) students who are eligible for the award of a Certificate but not for progression to Level 2: - (c) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education in the named programme for which they are registered; - (d) students who are not eligible to proceed within an Honours programme but may transfer to the Ordinary degree.
-This will usually be the Ordinary degree offered in parallel with the Honours programme on which the student has been registered.
+The Progression list for the Preliminary Honours Examination in August/September shall list the names of: - (a) students who are allowed to enter Level 2 of a named Honours degree programme; - (b) students who are eligible for the award of a Certificate but not for progression to Level 2: - (c) part-time students who are eligible to study for and be assessed in further modules for the Certificate of Higher Education in the named programme for which they are registered; - (d) students who are eligible to proceed within an Honours programme but who do so carrying failed modules.